k2view-academy/K2View-Academy/academy/Training_Level_1/99_Broadway/07_broadway_flow_add_condition_execise.md

 # ![](/academy/images/Exercise.png) Exercise – Adding a Condition to a Broadway Flow

 You've just created and tested your first Broadway flow that selects data from a DB table and creates a JSON file based on the selected DB records.
-You've also practiced adding Stages and Actors to a Broadway flow and then adding a loop into the flow.
+You've also practiced adding Stages and Actors to a Broadway flow and then adding a loop to the flow.

 Now, let's practice an additional Broadway flow feature - adding conditions to a flow.

-A Broadway flow can be split into different execution paths based on conditions so that more than one Stage can be executed in each fork in the path.
+A Broadway flow can be split into different execution paths based on conditions so that more than one Stage can be executed in each fork of the path.

 In this exercise you will add a condition to your flow that does the following: